Estimated reading time: 6 minutes

 Some of the Best Sources for Lukla Weather Right Now

 Lukla Airport is one of the most engaged and busiest airports in Nepal.
-And well-known as the most dangerous Airport in the past, but it’s safer now, as stated above.
-Unfortunately, no roads leading to Lukla, so all travellers must take a flight to get there.
+It is well-known as the most dangerous Airport in the past, but it’s safer now, as stated above.
+Unfortunately, no roads lead to Lukla, so all travellers must take a flight to get there.

 The weather in Lukla can be very unpredictable, and it is important to know the current conditions before flying into the Airport.
 Thus, here are some of the most acceptable sources for Lukla weather updates:

 1. The Nepal Meteorological Department is Nepal’s official weather information source.
 The website provides hourly updates on the condition of the weather in Lukla.